stanfordnmbl/osim-rl/docs/CROWDAI.md

     print("Total reward %f" % total_reward)

 There are many ways to construct the function `my_controler(observation)`.
 We will show how to do it with a DDPG algorithm, using keras-rl.

+## Evaluation

+Your task is to build a function `f` which takes current state `observation` (25 dimensional vector) and returns mouscle activations `action` (16 dimensional vector) in a way that maximizes the reward.

+The trial ends either if the pelvis of the model goes below `0.7` meter or if you reach `500` iterations (corresponding to `5` seconds in the virtual environment).
+Let `N` be the length of the trial.
+Your total reward is simply the position of the pelvis on the `x` axis after `N` steps.
+The value is given in centimeters.

+After each iteration you get a reward equal to the change of the `x` axis of pelvis during this iteration.

+You can test your model on your local machine.
+For submission, you will need to interact with the remote environment: crowdAI sends you the current `observation` and you need to send back the action you take in the given state.

+### Rules

+You are allowed to:
+* Modify objective function for training (eg. extra penalty for falling or moving to fast, reward keeping head at the same level, etc.), by
+* Modify the musculoskeletal model for training (eg. constrain the Y axis of pelvis)
+* Submit a maximum of one submissions each 6 hours.

+Note, that the model trained in your modified environment must still be compatible with the challenge environment.

+You are not allowed to:
+* Use external datasets (ex. kinematics of people walking)
+* Engineer the trajectories/muscle activations by hand

+Other:
+* crowdAI reserves the right to modify challenge rules as required.

 ## Training in keras-rl